Wastewater in Our Region and Plan

 Delivering wastewater to the treatment facilities are approximately 16,000 miles of sewers and more than 450,000 manholes within the Metro Water District, all ranging in age from new to more than 100 years old.

-Additionally, one-fifth of residential wastewater and one-tenth of all wastewater generated in the Metro Water District is currently treated by septic systems.
+Additionally, one-tenth of all wastewater generated in the Metro Water District is currently treated by septic systems.
 Septic use is declining as more sewer service is made available.
 Because septic system failures are expensive to correct and harmful to the environment, the District works in coordination with County Boards of Health to implement solutions to help better manage onsite systems.

 Wastewater planning and public education are crucial in protecting water quality.